WillHolbrook/advancedFunctionalProgramming/files/Resources/resources.md

 We are using Agda 2.6.2, the latest version at the time of writing.
 There is a standard library, but we are not going to use it.

-You may still wish to [install Agda in your own machine](https://agda.readthedocs.io/en/latest/getting-started/installation.html), but we are not able to provide support, although you are welcome to ask questions on Teams.
+You may still wish to install Agda in your own machine - see below - but we are not able to provide support, although you are welcome to ask questions on Teams and in the lab.

 It is much easier to install on Linux and Mac, and possible on Windows (one option is to use the Window Subsystem Linux (WSL) and use the Linux installation guide).

 ## Agda resources that you will need for daily use